asbjornu/bitbear.org/music/legacy/_posts/1995-01-01-bebob-renaissance.md

 ---

-"Bebob Renaissance" was the very first tracker module I produced with Amiga ProTracker when I was 15 years old in October 1995.
+"Bebob Renaissance" was the very first tracker module I produced with Amiga ProTracker when I was 14 or 15 years old, probably early in 1995 or late in 1994.

 <!--more-->